-Cluster extension cloudbursting deployment can be carried out by selecting AWS (described in this chapter), Azure (Chapter 5), or Bright OpenStack (Chapter 7 of the OpenStack Deployment Manual), from the main screen.
+Cluster extension cloudbursting deployment can be carried out by selecting AWS (described in this chapter), Azure (Chapter 5), or Bright OpenStack (Chapter 6), from the main screen.

 After AWS is selected, a new AWS provider can be set if none is already set up.
 Testing only the network connectivity to the various AWS regions is also possible.